- What kinds of people are enrolled in the Doctoral Program?

 Since its founding in 1995, the Furman Center for Real Estate and Urban Policy has become the leading academic research center in New York City devoted to the public policy aspects of land use, real estate development and housing.

-The Furman Center is directed by Vicki Been, the Elihu Root Professor of Law.
-Ingrid Gould Ellen, Associate Professor of Public Policy and Urban Planning, is the Co-Director of the Center.
 More than 15 faculty from the Law School, the Wagner School and NYU's Faculty of Arts and Sciences are involved in the Center's work.

 Furman Center doctoral students work on a range of projects, touching on many of the key policy questions facing New York and cities around the country.
 From the challenge of the increasing numbers of mortgage foreclosures to the causes and implications of neighborhood change, from the critical problem of how to stem large numbers of affordable housing units from expiring out of their subsidy programs to the complicated puzzle of how to build housing in cities with growing populations and a scarcity of land, Furman Center doctoral students work on all aspects of a research project.